pavana-bn24/Campus-trade-service/README.md

-# 🎓 Campus Trade Hub Services
+# 🎓 Campus Trade Services

-**Campus Trade Hub Services** is a secure, student-only web platform enabling peer-to-peer exchange of goods, academic materials, and services like tutoring and internships.
+**Campus Trade Services** is a secure, student-only web platform enabling peer-to-peer exchange of goods, academic materials, and services like tutoring and internships.
 It fosters a safe, collaborative, and student-centered campus ecosystem through verified logins, real-time chat, categorized listings, and moderation tools.

 ---